 Section 4.2 can greatly be shortened as it simply describes a greedy, one-configuration-at-a-time covering array construction approach.
 The equations introduced in this section do not really help, as they are not used in the remainder of the paper.

 Response: As suggested, we have shortened this paragraph.
-However, we kept those equations, as it can give a formal and accurate description of our approach.
+However, we keep those equations, as it can give a formal and accurate description of our approach.

 Comment 13: Section 2.1: For a better taxonomy of construction methods for covering arrays, the author should refer to Nie et al.’s survey (ref [38] in the paper.)